The Evening Colonnade

-The Evening Colonnade, published in 1973, is a collection of essays and reviews by the English writer and critic Cyril Connolly.
+The Evening Colonnade is a collection of essays and reviews by the English writer and critic Cyril Connolly.
+The volume was published by David Bruce and Watson Ltd in 1973 to coincide with Connolly's 70th birthday.
+The jacket was designed by Cecil Beaton, who had been a contemporary of Connolly at St Cyprian's prep school in Eastbourne.

-The compilation consists primarily of Connolly's articles written when he was literary critic for The Sunday Times.
+The compilation followed a format similar to that of Connolly's previous volume of collected journalism, Previous Convictions, published by Hamish Hamilton in 1963.
+It consists primarily of Connolly's articles written when he was joint chief book reviewer (with Raymond Mortimer) for The Sunday Times.
 Other articles are taken from Harpers & Queen, the London Magazine, Art News, Art and Literature and The New York Times.

 The work is divided into four sections as follows: